Beers and juniper berries: a misterious medicine

-Already known by the Egyptians more than 5000 years ago, juniper berry was used for a long time mainly for its medicinal properties.
-Found in the tomb of Tutankhamun, however, it is thought that the berries originated in Greece where they were consumed, among others, by the Olympians who thought they gave them strength and endurance.
+Already known by the Egyptians more than 5000 years ago, juniper berry was used for a long time for its medicinal properties.
+Found in the tomb of Tutankhamun, however, it is thought that the berries originated in Greece.
+Here, they were consumed, among others, by the Olympians who thought they gave them strength and endurance.

 Juniper berry is best known for its diuretic, digestive and stomachic effects.
 From now on, it is mainly infused in brandies !

 With a resinous, sapinous and slightly lemony taste, juniper berry excels in the seasoning of game, wood meats, delicatessen, sausages and other fatty dishes, which it facilitates digestion.
 It will also flavour very well marinades and salads or to marinate your salmon gravlax.
-However, it seems to be best suited to alcoholic beverages.
-Indeed, it is closely linked to the name of gin, without which gin would never have been so successful.
+However, it seems to suit best to alcoholic beverages.
+Indeed, juniper is closely linked to the name of gin.
+Without this fruit, gin would never have been so successful.